isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 {% endhighlight %}

-The `--syncaction repair` forces a RAID recovery, the `lvs` command shows the data we nedd to see to track it.
+The `--syncaction repair` forces a RAID recovery, the `lvs` command shows the data we need to see to track it.

 ## Splitting the RAID and the VG